greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_OPERATOR_FAMILY.html.md

 :   If neither `FOR SEARCH` nor `FOR ORDER BY` is specified, `FOR SEARCH` is the default.

 support\_number
-:   The index method's support procedure number for a function associated with the operator family.
+:   The index method's support function number for a function associated with the operator family.

-funcname
+function\_name
-:   The name \(optionally schema-qualified\) of a function that is an index method support procedure for the operator family.
+:   The name \(optionally schema-qualified\) of a function that is an index method support function for the operator family.
+If no argument list is specified, the name must be unique in its schema.

-argument\_types
+argument\_type
 :   The parameter data type\(s\) of the function.

 new\_name